frctl/fractal-docs/docs/guide/documentation/dynamic-docs.md

 # Dynamic docs

-Because documentation pages are ~@TODOLINK @views', 'views') }} that are run through a template engine, it is possible to dynamically embed information about your components into your documentation.
+Because documentation pages are [views](../core-concepts/view-templates.html) that are run through a template engine, it is possible to dynamically embed information about your components into your documentation.

 This means that you can have documentation describing your components that stays up-to-date when aspects of your components change.

 ## Using bundled helpers

-You can use the ~@TODOLINK @views#handlebars-helpers', 'Handlebars helpers') }} that ship with Fractal to embed the view template or context data for a component into your documentation.
+You can use the [Handlebars helpers](../core-concepts/view-templates.html#handlebars-helpers) that ship with Fractal to embed the view template or context data for a component into your documentation.
 For example, if you were documenting a `button` component, you might have documentation that looks like this:

 ````markdown
 ## Button component